Rockwool Insulation Acoustic Slab

 Is Rockwool Insulation Fireproof?

 Rockwool insulation offers exceptional fire performance.
-The slabs can withstand temperatures up to 1,000°C, providing robust fire protection.
+The slabs can withstand temperatures up to 1,000°C.

 Classified as Euroclass A1, the highest rating on the Euroclass system, Rockwool insulation meets the fire retardant standards outlined in BS EN 13162, ensuring superior fire safety.